TrialsNest

 Clinical trial recruitment workflow before and after

-A before-and-after guide showing how research sites can move from scattered clinical trial recruitment work to a clearer workflow for intake, prescreening, records, scheduling, and reporting.
+A before-and-after guide for moving from scattered recruitment work to clearer intake, prescreening, records, scheduling, and reporting workflows.

 Before-and-after reviews help teams see what actually changes when recruitment work becomes a workflow instead of a set of disconnected tasks.